bxparks/rpn83p/docs/USER_GUIDE.md

 **Why Not TI-89, 92+, Voyage 200?**

 The TI-89, 89 Titanium, 92 Plus, and Voyage 200 series of calculators use the Motorola 68000 microprocessor instead of the Z80 processor.
-An RPN program would be written in C. But when I researched the state of third party development tools for these calculators, I found that the development community was no longer active.
+Although they can be programmed in assembly language, a C compiler (or two?) is available for these calculators.
+But when I researched the state of third party development tools for these calculators, I found that the development community was no longer active.

 I could not find a set of understandable documentation that would tell me how to create a "hello world" application to get started for these calculators.
 In